sivasamyk/graylog2-plugin-input-httpmonitor/README.md

 * Additional HTTP headers to log - Command separated list of HTTP response headers to log as part of message. e.g. Expires,Date
 * HTTP Basic Authentication username and password

-The status code will be 999 on connection failures and 998 on connection timeouts.
+The status code will be 999 on connection failures, 998 on connection timeouts and 997 for others errors.

 Polling interval and timeout can be configured in milliseconds/seconds/minutes/hours/days